 Less often, additional symptoms may occur in alkaptonuria.
 Although these symptoms occur less often than the main symptoms of alkaptonuria, they occur with greater frequency than would be expected in the general population.
 Such symptoms include kidney stones, which develop in 50 percent of affected individuals over 64 years of age.
 Men with alkaptonuria may also develop prostate stones.
 Passage of these black stones can be extremely painful.

 In some individuals, heart disease may develop due to the accumulation of homogentisic acid within the aortic or mitral valves.
 This accumulation causes thickening of the valves and narrowing (stenosis) of the openings of the valves.
+Occasionally, the narrowing is severe enough that the aortic valve needs to be replaced.
 The aortic valve connects the lower left chamber (main pumping chamber) of the heart with the aorta (the main artery of the body).
 The mitral valve is located between the left upper and left lower chambers of the heart.
-Affected individuals may develop calcification of the valves and/or backflow of blood back through the affected valves (regurgitation), which can lead to reduce blood flow throughout the body.
+Affected individuals may develop calcification of the valves and/or backflow of blood back through the affected valves (regurgitation), which can lead to reduced blood flow throughout the body.
 Widening (dilation) of the aorta may also occur.
 In some cases, calcification of the small blood vessels that supply blood and oxygen to the heart (coronary blood vessels) may also occur.

 Alkaptonuria does not cause developmental delays or cognitive impairment and does not appear to affect life span.
 However, chronic pain and mobility issues can develop.

 Alkaptonuria is caused by mutation of the homogentisate 1,2-dioxygenase (HGD) gene.
 This mutation is inherited as an autosomal recessive trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.